Computing the Average Cost for 3D Architectural Visualization

 - Improve the overall quality of its products for its customers

 As a freelancer, you won’t be able to improve your skills if you just do what your client wants you to do.
 You still get stuck, and the quality of your work won’t improve.
 This only means that as a business, you need to allocate time and resources towards learning new things, improving skills, etc. Of course, this is only possible by allocating time.
 I call this R&D or Research and Development.
 The point is to allocate a portion of the price for each product/service to improve the overall quality of service.
 In other words, each client pays for the learning curve.

 Now let’s talk about 3D studios.
-They are even bigger, so they will have more expenses.
+They’re even bigger, so they’ll have more expenses.
 As mentioned earlier, 3D visualization eats up a huge amount of computer resources.
 This only means that in order to provide results and deliver them faster, several computers are necessary.
 Through this, we can deliver results or revisions a lot faster.

-Here at Faraday 3D we can render a single image within minutes, in the same way, a freelancer using a single computer will take a day.
-Also, when rendering, a freelancer can’t use his computer, thereby limiting his workflow.
+Here at Faraday 3D, we can render a single image within minutes, in the same way; a freelancer using a single computer will take a day.
+Plus, when rendering, a freelancer can’t use their computer, thereby limiting their workflow.
 3D studios, on the other hand, have dozens of computers at their disposal.
 Some of them are specifically designed for rendering, so a 3D artist’s workflow won’t be interrupted.

-Now, I hope that if you’re looking for a high-quality output, you don’t ask a service to deliver it to you for only 100 euros.
+Now, I hope that if you’re looking for high-quality output, you don’t ask a 3D service to deliver it to you for only $100.
 I’ve already given you the formula for calculating the average cost for a 3D render.
 Be reasonable, and try to understand why the price is way higher than what you expect.
 Also, respect the people who make it happen.